 Need Legal Advice?

 Pursuing a personal injury claim in South Carolina can be complicated.
 However, having a competent personal injury lawyer at your side can make all the difference.
-At the Elrod Pope Law Firm our experienced personal injury lawyers in South Carolina are committed to zealously pursuing your claim while answering any questions that you might have during the process.
+At the Elrod Pope Accident & Injury Attorneys our experienced personal injury lawyers in South Carolina are committed to zealously pursuing your claim while answering any questions that you might have during the process.
 If you are considering filing a personal injury claim, contact us today to set up a free consultation.